default-anton/llm-sidekick.nvim/README.md

 -- Speech to text
 vim.keymap.set('i', '<C-o>', '<cmd>Stt<CR>', { noremap = true, silent = true, desc = "Speech to text" })
 ```

-### Built-in Keybindings

-- `<C-c>` (Ctrl-C) - Cancel/stop the current model generation.
-This is a built-in keybinding that cannot be overridden.
-- `<leader>aa` - Accept the suggestion under the cursor.
-This is a built-in keybinding that provides quick access to the `:Accept` command.
-- `<leader>A` - Accept all suggestions in the last assistant message.
-This is a built-in keybinding that provides quick access to the `:AcceptAll` command.

 ## Telescope Integration